FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

 - Coffee (Kawa)

 Coffee is the biggest export of Uganda.
-Uganda coffee is subdivided into Arabica Coffee which contributes about 20% of the annual national coffee produce and Robusta Coffee which contributes about 80% of the Coffee produced the country annually.
+Uganda coffee is subdivided into Arabica Coffee which contributes about 20% of the annual national coffee produce and Robusta Coffee which contributes about 80% of the Coffee produced in the country annually.

 Though Uganda is the biggest coffee exporter in Africa, Ugandans are not big coffee drinkers only consuming about 4% of all the coffee they produce.
 This is because they are busy drinking tea!